-Plan Description: Certified teachers and non-certified public school employees of the RESA as defined in §20-2-875 of the Official Code of Georgia Annotated (O.C.G.A.) are provided OPEB through the School OPEB Fund - a cost-sharing multiple-employer defined benefit postemployment healthcare plan, reported as an employee trust fund and administered by a Board of Community Health (Board).
+Plan Description: Certified teachers and non-certified public-school employees of the RESA as defined in §20-2-875 of the Official Code of Georgia Annotated (O.C.G.A.) are provided OPEB through the School OPEB Fund - a cost-sharing multiple-employer defined benefit post-employment healthcare plan, reported as an employee trust fund and administered by a Board of Community Health (Board).
 Title 20 of the O.C.G.A. assigns the authority to establish and amend the benefit terms of the group health plan to the Board.
+Information about the OPEB plan is available in the Annual Comprehensive Financial Report, which is publicly available at http://sao.georgia.gov/statewide-reporting/acfr.

-Benefits Provided: The School OPEB Fund provides healthcare benefits for retirees and their dependents due under the group health plan for public school teachers, including librarians, other certified employees of public schools, regional educational service agencies and non-certified public school employees.
+Benefits Provided: The School OPEB Fund provides healthcare benefits for retirees and their dependents due under the group health plan for public school teachers, including librarians, other certified employees of public schools, regional educational service agencies and non-certified public-school employees.
 Retiree medical eligibility is attained when an employee retires and is immediately eligible to draw a retirement annuity from Employees' Retirement System (ERS), Georgia Judicial Retirement System (JRS), Legislative Retirement System (LRS), Teachers Retirement System (TRS) or Public School Employees Retirement System (PSERS).
 If elected, dependent coverage starts on the same day as retiree coverage.
 Medicare-eligible retirees are offered Standard and Premium Medicare Advantage plan options.
 Non-Medicare eligible retiree plan options include Health Reimbursement Arrangement (HRA), Health Maintenance Organization (HMO) and a High Deductible Health Plan (HDHP).
 The School OPEB Fund also pays for administrative expenses of the fund.
 By law, no other use of the assets of the School OPEB Fund is permitted.

 Contributions: As established by the Board, the School OPEB Fund is substantially funded on a payas-you-go basis; that is, annual cost of providing benefits will be financed in the same year as claims occur.
-Contributions to the School OPEB Fund from the RESA were \$36,158.00 for the year ended June 30, 2020.
+Contributions to the School OPEB Fund from the RESA were \$164,429.00 for the year ended June 30, 2021.
 Active employees are not required to contribute to the School OPEB Fund.